billchurch/webssh2_client/DEVELOPMENT.md

 Both client and server components support file watching and automatic reloading:

-- Client changes will trigger webpack to rebuild
+- Client changes trigger Vite HMR and automatic rebuild
-- Server changes will trigger nodemon to restart
+- Server changes trigger watch mode (nodemon / equivalent) to restart

 ## Important Notes

 1. The server and client components must use Socket.IO v2.2.0 for compatibility
-2. Client development server (3000) and WebSSH2 server (2222) must run simultaneously
+2. Client dev server (3000) and WebSSH2 server (2222) must run simultaneously
-3. CORS is automatically handled in development mode
+3. CORS/proxy is handled by Vite in development (see `server.proxy` in `vite.config.js`)
-4. The development configuration is only injected in development mode
+4. No inline scripts are used; CSP is strict for scripts and allows inline styles for xterm

 ## Troubleshooting